WWE News: The Undertaker Is A Big Pussycat But He’ll Win ‘Royal Rumble’ 2017

 A photo posted by Michelle McCool-Calaway (@mimicalacool) on

-India DNA report that Michelle McCool, The Undertaker’s wife, has smashed the Deadman’s fearsome reputation with a romantic post on Instagram.
-McCool, who is a former WWE champion herself showed us The Undertaker’s romantic side, revealing that the Deadman draws her bath every evening, and that he leaves little love notes hidden around the house.
+India DNA reports that Michelle McCool, The Undertaker’s wife, has smashed the Deadman’s fearsome reputation with a romantic post on Instagram.
+McCool, who is a former WWE champion herself showed us The Undertaker’s romantic side, revealing that the Deadman draws her bath every evening and that he leaves little love notes hidden around the house.

 “Never ever take for granted the little things.
 He draws my bath every night & last night were candles and love notes!
-Not to mention, our kids may say “ewww, gross” when they see them (or especially when we kiss), but random love notes around the house will impact the whole family… they’ve admitted that whether they wanted to or not!”
+Not to mention, our kids may say ‘ewww, gross’ when they see them (or especially when we kiss), but random love notes around the house will impact the whole family… they’ve admitted that whether they wanted to or not!”

 There you have it, straight from the horse’s mouth, The Undertaker is a big pussycat, at least at home.